baytechc/cms-git-hook/README.md

   Author name and contact (email address) to use in commits created by the Git Sync logic.
 * `GIT_COMMITTER` & `GIT_COMMITTER_CONTACT`:
   Committer name & contact information to use (defaults to author* values if omitted).

+### Webhook service

+Further configuration options available for the webhook service:

+* `WEBHOOK_TOKEN`:
+  Limit access to the webhook service using [HTTP Bearer Token authentication](https://tools.ietf.org/html/rfc6750#section-1.3).
+If omitted, no check is performed on incoming requests - avoid unsecured webhooks, especially when your service is publicly exposed!
+* `PORT`:
+  The port to listen for webhook connections on.
+Optional, defaults to `3999`.